Twycross Zoo: Conservation Way

 In 2013, the zoo's meerkat enclosure was renovated to give them almost double the space that they had previously.
 Their new enclosure boasts a tall artificial termite mound upon which the meerkats like to do 'sentry duty'.
 Ground level windows also enable young children better views of the meerkats.

 The area is also home to enclosures for several species of birds.
-These include silvery-cheeked hornbills and vasa parrots.
+These include vasa parrots.